-Purpose of the Assessment
+Purpose of Course Assessments

 Course Assessment Process

-- Submit your updated PCC syllabus and schedule of learning activities to the PCC Dual Credit office by Oct.
-1st
+- Submit your updated PCC syllabus and schedule of learning activities to the PCC Dual Credit office by October 1st

 - How well does high school Dual Credit course align with PCC’s CCOG?